andrjas/data_check/docs/loading_data.md

 * replace - drop the table and recreate it based on the columns in the CSV or Excel file.
 * append - do not touch the table before loading the data.

 By default, the tables will be truncated before loading the data.
-You can use the other modes with `--load-mode`:
+You can use the other modes with `--mode`:

 `data_check load file.csv --table table_name --mode replace`
 `data_check load path/to/tables_folder --mode append`